microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_images.md

 Sometimes you just need to build an image quickly, and you don't want to fuss around with additional repos or directories.
 The following commands use flags that will make the core repo behave in a very similar manner to the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials).

+Prepare your system by [installing the necessary prerequisites here](../prerequisites.md).

 ```bash
 # Clone the CBL-Mariner repo
 git clone https://github.com/microsoft/CBL-Mariner.git